CommunicationAugust 11, 2024 · 6 min read

 "Regardless of whether we remember that the same way, here's what I'd like to address going forward: [the actual concern]."

 You're not abandoning the truth of what happened.
-You're simply refusing to let the argument about the past swallow the conversation about the present.
+You're refusing to let the argument about the past swallow the conversation about the present.

 Use documentation when you have it.